MicrosoftDocs/visualstudio-docs/docs/code-quality/migrate-from-fxcop-analyzers-to-net-analyzers.md

 Prior to Visual Studio 2019 16.8 and .NET 5.0, these analyzers shipped as `Microsoft.CodeAnalysis.FxCopAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers).

 Starting in Visual Studio 2019 16.8 and .NET 5.0, these analyzers are [included with the .NET SDK](/dotnet/fundamentals/code-analysis/overview).
-They are also available as `Microsoft.CodeAnalysis.NetAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers) for users who are unable to move to the newer .NET SDK or prefer a NuGet package based model for on-demand analyzer package version updates.
+If you don't want to move to the .NET 5+ SDK or if you prefer a NuGet package-based model, the analyzers are also available in the `Microsoft.CodeAnalysis.NetAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers).
+You might prefer a package-based model for on-demand version updates.

 > [!NOTE]
-> The first-party .NET analyzers are target platform agnostic, i.e. your project does not need to target a specific .NET target platform.
-They work fine for projects targeting  `net5` as well as earlier .NET versions, such as `netcoreapp`, `netstandard`, `net472`, etc.
+> The first-party .NET analyzers are target-platform agnostic.
+That is, your project does not need to target a specific .NET platform.
+The analyzers work for projects that target `net5.0` as well as earlier .NET versions, such as `netcoreapp`, `netstandard`, and `net472`.

 ## Migration steps